 MCSAP funded activities are described by each individual Inspector in Vermont's payroll system.

-Lead Agency - 21 Full time inspectors.
-Lead Agency - 1 part-time new entrant auditor, and 1 full time review investigator that maintain MCSAP certifications but do not conduct roadside inspections on a regular basis.
+Lead Agency - 20 Full time inspectors.
+Lead Agency - 2 part-time new entrant auditors, and 1 full-time compliance review investigator that maintain MCSAP certifications but do not conduct roadside inspections on a regular basis.

 Instructions for Projected Goals: